architecture-first/boa-showcase/README.md

 It is recommended to read some of the documentation before installing.
 An overview of BOA can be found [here](docs/programming/Overview.md).

-## Retail Showcase application

-A demo can be found [here](http://ec2-52-91-88-169.compute-1.amazonaws.com:10010/).

-**Note**: Follow the <a href="#using-the-retail-showcase-application">Using the retail showcase application</a> instructions below."

-## Javadoc reference

-The developer API reference can be found [here](http://ec2-52-91-88-169.compute-1.amazonaws.com:8080/).

 ## Installation
 The installation instructions are based on Linux whether as the core operating system or a structure such as Windows WSL 2.